InfoSec812/namespace2chart/README.md

                            RoleBindingRestriction, Event, EgressNetworkPolicy,
                            PodDisruptionBudget]
   -k, --kube-config[=<kubeConfigFile>]
-                         The file from which to read cached Kube config (~/. kube/config)
+                         The file from which to read cached Kube config
+                           Default: /home/dphillips/.kube/config
-  -n, --namespace=<userSelectedNamespace>
+  -n, --namespace=<overrideCurrentNamespace>
-                         The namespace from which to collect resources to be converted (defaults to the currently selected
+                         The namespace from which to collect resources to be converted.
+Parsed from kube config when not set -v, --verbose          Outputs more debugging level information (Can be repeated up to 5 times for max verbosity)
-                           namespace from ~/.kube/config)
-  -v, --verbose          Outputs more debugging level information (Can be
-                           repeated up to 5 times for max verbosity)
 ```